Iska1999/Literature-Analytics-Platform/README.md

 ## Memory Issues

-The arXiv metadata scraping and LDA model training can be time-consuming (around 17 hours) and memory-intensive.
+The arXiv metadata scraping and LDA model training can be time-consuming (around 17 hours fora lookback of 5 years) and memory-intensive.
 Consider reducing the dataset size or using a machine with more RAM.

 ## Disclaimer